sultanowskii/spotify-jbl-remote/README.md

    ```bash
    $ ./spotify-jbl-remote
    ```
-3. And now you can control spotify with **Action** button on your JBL speaker!
+3. Now you can control spotify with **Action** button on your JBL speaker!

 Default event handle 'driver' mapping:
 - Press #1: Play